UdhavPawar/find_github_email/README.md

 > Facing an issue?
 Check the [Issues](https://github.com/UdhavPawar/find_github_email/issues) section or open a new issue.

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change and make sure to update tests as appropriate.
+For major changes, please open an issue first to discuss what you would like to change/fix.

 ## License
 [MIT](https://github.com/UdhavPawar/find_github_email/blob/master/LICENSE)